About Sogetsu

 Ikebana comes from the Japanese words ‘ikeru’ (to arrange) and ’hana’ (flowers).
 Combined, it means “flower arrangement”.
 Ikebana is about bringing the beauty of the outdoors into our internal spaces – through visually simple but spiritually elevating arrangements since Ikebana originates as a religious offertory in Buddhist temples.
 According to records, samurais would perform Ikebana together with Japanese tea ceremony to purify their hearts and calm their minds before going to battle.

-Elements of Japanese Ikebana
+Elements of Ikebana

-Japanese Ikebana emphasizes on the interaction between the vase, the branches, the flowers and our inner being to create a final harmony.
+Ikebana emphasizes on the interaction between the vase, the branches, the flowers and our inner being to create a final harmony.
 Fresh and dried flowers, leaves and branches are used.
 Modern day Ikebana also makes use of plastic and metal objects.

 Sogetsu Ikebana & global presence